01 of 09

 There Are Many Gin in the World, Only a Few Rank at the Top

-Gin is an interesting category of liquor and it is growing more diverse with every passing year.
-Yet, there are a number of brands of gin that have become our tried and true favorites.
-These are the bottles that we can rely on for a great Gin & Tonic and can be found almost anywhere.
+Gin is an interesting category of liquor and it is growing more diverse with each passing year.
+Yet, there are a number of brands of gin that have become tried and true favorites.
+These are the bottles that can be relied on for a great gin and tonic, as well as countless other cocktails, and they can be found almost anywhere.

-While brands like Beefeater and Tanqueray are at the top of our list for a good London dry gin, we cannot forget about other popular bottles.
-Among those are the classic styles of gin like Bols Genever and Hayman's Old Tom Gin, as well as new stars on the liquor shelf like Aviation and Hendrick's.
+While brands like Beefeater and Tanqueray are at the top of the list for a good London dry gin, one forget about other popular bottles.
+Among those are the classic styles of gin like Bols Genever and Hayman's Old Tom Gin, as well as newer stars on the liquor shelf like Aviation and Hendrick's.

 The Diversity of Gin

-The aspect we can enjoy most about gin is its diversity.
-Unlike vodka, each bottle of gin truly is unique.
-The majority feature that pine flavor that comes from juniper, which is gin's signature ingredient, yet no two bottles have the same combination of botanicals.
+Today, drinkers can enjoy the diversity of gin.
+Unlike vodka, each bottle of gin is truly unique.
+The majority feature some degree of the pine flavor that comes from juniper, which is gin's signature ingredient, yet no two bottles have the same combination of botanicals.

 This array of flavors is what keeps many gin lovers coming back.
-It also keeps us from getting bored.
-If you have found yourself in a Martini rut, simply pour from a different bottle of gin and your drink is transformed!
+It can also keep you from getting bored.
+If you have found yourself in a martini rut, simply pour a different gin and your drink is transformed!

 02 of 09